Conroe - your recreation destination

 Conroe offers an incredible variety of year-round outdoor recreation opportunities.
 From boating and swimming at Lake Conroe to biking and hiking in the Sam Houston National Forest to playing a round of golf - everything's here or located nearby.
 Plus, Houston’s gulf coast beaches are only an hour away.
-For the most current information on what to do in Conroe, click here.
+Visit Conroe is a great site to check out for all the latest happenings.

 On the west fork of the San Jacinto River just seven miles west of Conroe lies a beautiful 22,000-acre lake with water sports, fishing, skiing, sailing and boating.
 The star of the lake is Margaritaville Lake Resort, a Jimmy Buffet inspired resort on 186 waterfront acres where visitors can unwind in a luxury suite or a waterfront cottage.
 Guests and locals can enjoy signature Margaritaville dining concepts, a rejuvenating spa, thrilling water activities, state-of-the-art conference space, a championship golf course and more.
 A number of inviting local campgrounds and restaurants with views of the water all dot the pristine shores of this vacation haven.

 Golf is another favorite activity in the Conroe area.
 Rolling hills, pine trees, lakes and natural beauty accent the talents of dozens of the country’s top course designers and developers in what is truly a golfer’s paradise.
 With more than 225 holes of golf in Conroe, enthusiasts will find some of the most challenging concentrations of golf courses in the nation.
 Margaritaville Golf Club, West Fork Golf Club, River Plantation Golf Club and Panorama Golf Club are public courses located in and around Conroe.

 Forests and Birding